tpmorris/WhatIfNotes/TimNotes.md

 ## Chapter 14 *G-estimation of structural nested models*

-14.1 This seems a bit of a long and pointless section.
-'Can I have that bit of my life back please?'
+14.1 This seems a bit of a long-winded section.

 14.3 What does 'effect-*measure* modification' mean?
 Effect modification on the scale of the chosen summary?